-In this type of groin hernia peritoneal sac enters via the inguinal canal as a result of defect or impairment in the posterior portion of the inguinal canal, mostly the transversus abdominis.
+In this type of groin hernia peritoneal sac enters via the inguinal canal as a result of a defect or impairment in the posterior portion of the inguinal canal, mostly the transversus abdominis.

 In this type of injury, the hernial sac protrudes through the femoral ring.
 The femoral ring constitutes the medial portion of the femoral canal.
 There is a difference in the management of surgical repair of femoral hernia and inguinal hernia as the latter is conducted by an open approach.

-A hydrocele happens due to the prolonged patency of the processus vaginalis which may occur along with indirect hernia.
+A hydrocele happens due to the prolonged patency of the processus vaginalis which may occur along with an indirect hernia.
 In hydrocele, there is an accumulation of fluid within the scrotum leading to persistent groin pain.